Last updated on March 31st, 2020 at 05:21 pm

-Since the 2018 FIFA World Cup, Russia has started opening their borders to international visitors and although there is still uncertainty regarding travel to Russia.
-Here’s the ultimate first-timer’s list of things to do in Moscow.
+Planning a trip and wondering what are the best things to do in Moscow?
+Since the 2018 FIFA World Cup, Russia has started opening its borders to international visitors and although there is still uncertainty regarding travel to Russia.

 Things to do in Moscow